johncclayton/pulumi-yoyo/pulumi-yoyo/README.md

 Would run command: pulumi up --skip-preview -s test-std-example-app-dev --non-interactive
 ```

-TODO: You can also use Yoyo to bring up just the database, notice the use of the short-name "mssql"
+You can also use Yoyo to bring up just the database, notice the use of the short-name "mssql" and the --to-stack option.

 ```bash
 yoyo up -to mssql
 ```

-TODO: Or just the cluster, notice the use of the short-name "cluster"
+Or just the cluster, notice the use of the short-name "cluster"

 ```bash
 yoyo up -to cluster